 (4) The standards for satisfactory performance for professional personnel and the criteria to be used to determine whether the performance of each professional meets those standards and other criteria for evaluation for each professional position evaluated.
 Professional personnel, as appropriate, shall demonstrate competency in the knowledge and implementation of the technology standards adopted by the state board.
 If a professional fails to demonstrate competency in the knowledge and implementation of these standards, he or she will be subject to an improvement plan to correct the deficiencies; and

-(5) Provisions for a written improvement plan, which shall be specific as to what improvements, if any, are needed in the performance of the professional and shall clearly set forth recommendations for improvements, including recommendations for additional education and training during the professional's recertification process.
+(5) Provisions for a written improvement plan, which shall be specific as to what improvements, if any, are needed in the performance of the professional and shall clearly set forth recommendations for improvements, including recommendations for additional education and training during the professional's recertification or license renewal process.

 (f) A professional whose performance is considered to be unsatisfactory shall be given notice of deficiencies.
 A remediation plan to correct deficiencies shall be developed by the employing county board and the professional.
 The professional shall be given a reasonable period of time for remediation of the deficiencies and shall receive a statement of the resources and assistance available for the purposes of correcting the deficiencies.

-(g) No person may evaluate professional personnel for the purposes of this section unless the person has an administrative certificate issued by the state superintendent and has successfully completed education and training in evaluation skills through the center for professional development, or equivalent education training approved by the state board, which will enable the person to make fair, professional, and credible evaluations of the personnel whom the person is responsible for evaluating.
+(g) No person may evaluate professional personnel for the purposes of this section or professional educator for the purposes of section two, article three-c of this chapter unless the person has an administrative certificate issued by the state superintendent and has successfully completed education and training in evaluation skills through the center for professional development, or equivalent education training approved by the state board, which will enable the person to make fair, professional, and credible evaluations of the personnel whom the person is responsible for evaluating.
 After July 1, 1994, no person may be issued an administrative certificate or have an administrative certificate renewed unless the state board determines that the person has successfully completed education and training in evaluation skills through the center for professional development or equivalent education and training approved by the state board.

 (h) Any professional whose performance evaluation includes a written improvement plan shall be given an opportunity to improve his or her performance through the implementation of the plan.
 If the next performance evaluation shows that the professional is now performing satisfactorily, no further action may be taken concerning the original performance evaluation.
 If the evaluation shows that the professional is still not performing satisfactorily, the evaluator either shall make additional recommendations for improvement or may recommend the dismissal of the professional in accordance with the provisions of section eight of this article.

-(5) Any other similar items which are not required to serve as a guide to the teacher or substitute for daily instruction; and
+(E) Any other similar items which are not required to serve as a guide to the teacher or substitute for daily instruction;

-(j) The Legislature finds that classroom teachers must be free of unnecessary paper work so that they can focus their time on instruction.
-Therefore, classroom teachers may not be required to keep records or logs of routine contacts with parents or guardians.
+(2) The Legislature finds that classroom teachers must be free of unnecessary paper work so that they can focus their time on instruction.
+Therefore, classroom teachers may not be required to keep records or logs of routine contacts with parents or guardians;

-construed to negate the provisions of subsections (i) and (j) of
+construed to negate the provisions of this subsection.

 The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.